 There are five Bravais lattices in a plane and 14 in three-dimensional space.
 They represent the distinct ways to fill an area or volume by repeating a single unit cell periodically and without leaving any spaces.
 All Bravais lattices contain only a single type of lattice point (which, in the case of crystal lattices, represents an atom) - all lattice points are indistinguishable.
 There are two distinguishing features between Bravais lattices, the symmetry of the unit cell and whether the unit cell is primitive or (body, side, or face) centred, i.e. whether it contains additional lattice points beyond the corner ones.

 In the case of simple metals, where the structure consists entirely of identical atoms, one of the Bravais lattices would be sufficient to describe the periodic structure.
-However, in binary (or more complex) compounds such as salts (e.g. NaCl) a Bravais lattice alone isn't sufficient to describe the structure - the second atom type needs to be fitted into the unit cell.
+However, in binary compounds (or even more complex ones) such as salts (e.g. NaCl) a Bravais lattice alone isn't sufficient to describe the structure - the second atom type needs to be fitted into the unit cell.
 As a result, the symmetry of the unit cell may change.
 In the example, an additional (orange, i.e. different) atom is fitted on the horizontal but not the vertical edges of the cell.
 Because of the translational symmetry of the lattice, lattice points on an edge of the unit cell have to be repeated on the opposite edge, so the extra atom appears both at the bottom and at the top.
 The picture shows the symmetry elements in green - in the case of the original lattice, two fourfold axes at the centre and corner of the cell, plenty of mirror lines and a few two-fold rotation axes at the intersection points of the mirrors.
 Adding the extra atom breaks much of this symmetry: the fourfold axes are reduced to twofold symmetry because they would otherwise reproduce orange atoms on the sides, and the diagonal mirror planes vanish for the same reason.

-Note that the extra atom must be different from the existing ones: if they were the same, we could describe the new structure using a different unit cell without adding any atoms.
+Note that the extra atom must be different from the existing ones: if they were the same, we could describe the new structure using a different lattice without adding any atoms.
 In this example, the cell would split in half, and the new unit cell would be a primitive rectangular one.

 Another cause of symmetry breaking occurs in molecular crystals.
 Here, each lattice point is occupied by a molecule rather than a (spherical) atom.
 The low symmetry of the molecule results in much of the symmetry breaking down.
 The example shows the unit cell of a (hypothetical) cubic ice crystal.
-Because of the shape of the water molecules occupying each lattice point, all the rotations and mirror planes will fail, leaving a cell with no internal symmetry.
+Because of the shape of the water molecules occupying each lattice point, all the rotations and most mirror planes will fail, leaving a cell with little internal symmetry.
 Of course this is just a special case of the situation in the previous example - there are two extra atoms in general positions (positions not coinciding with any symmetry element) in the cell.

 Bravais lattice + point group = plane/space group